We are working in collaboration with Earswitch Ltd. to test if an otoscope (a small camera) can be used to detect voluntary rumbling in the ear.

 Who has reviewed the project?

-This project has been given a favourable opinion by the University of Bath’s Research Ethics Approval Committee for Health (REACH) [reference: EP 22 117]
+This project has been given a favourable opinion by the NHS Research Ethics Committee [reference IRAS ID: 317435].

 How can I withdraw from the project?